choresh/messages-manager/README.md

 ~~~

 ## E) Testing the application
-* while the application is running (in docker machine (see 'C' above) or in local machine (see 'D' above)) - execute the following command:
+* While the application is running (in docker machine (see 'C' above) or in local machine (see 'D' above)) - execute the following command:
 ~~~
 npm run test
 ~~~